 Create a Waiting List

 The waiting list should be comprised of patients that do not require acute access and are willing to be flexible in terms of when they are available to see their provider.
-An innovative scheduling solution will be able to provide your practice with creating and utilizing a patient waitlist.
+A scheduling solution will be able to provide your practice with creating and utilizing a patient waitlist.
 Using a waiting list will enable you and your team with filling last-minute cancellations, which may have otherwise remained open, representing lost revenue.

 Zippia statistics indicate that most patients prefer scheduling their appointments online.